Frequently Asked Questions

 Each growing medium has pros and cons:

 Soil is the most forgiving for beginners.
-It naturally holds moisture and contains some nutrients, so fertilizer isn't always necessary.
-The downside is cleanup—soil is messy and cannot be reused.
-Compost it after each grow.
+It naturally holds moisture and contains some nutrients, so fertilizer is not always necessary.
+The downside is cleanup.
+Soil is messy and cannot be reused, so compost it after each grow.

 Coco coir is a soil-free alternative made from coconut husks.
-It's cleaner than soil, holds moisture well, and works great for most varieties.
+It is cleaner than soil, holds moisture well, and works great for most varieties.
 It can be reused once or twice if sterilized, but quality degrades.
-You'll need hydroponic fertilizer since coco coir contains no nutrients.
+You will need hydroponic fertilizer since coco coir contains no nutrients.

-Reusable grow mediums (silicone or stainless steel) are the cleanest, most sustainable option.
-They last for months with proper care, eliminate ongoing medium costs, and make cleanup fast.
+Reusable grow mediums (silicone) last for months with proper care, eliminate ongoing medium costs, and make cleanup fast.
 They do require hydroponic fertilizer and work best with medium-to-large seed varieties.
 See our seed compatibility information on each product listing.

-For a detailed growing guide covering all three methods, read our blog: How to Grow Microgreens in 10x20 Trays.
+For a detailed growing guide covering all three methods, read How to Grow Microgreens in 10x20 Trays, and for a head-to-head test, see our Coco Coir vs. Reusable Grow Medium case study.

 When should I switch from top-watering to bottom-watering?

-During the germination phase (first 3-5 days while seeds are in blackout), top-watering with a mist or spray bottle is the best approach.
+During the germination phase (the first 3 to 5 days while seeds are in blackout), top-watering with a mist or spray bottle is the best approach.
 Seeds need surface moisture to germinate, and misting keeps them evenly damp without disturbing them.
 Top-watering is also helpful for rinsing away seed hulls on crops like sunflower and pea.

 Once your seeds have germinated and you move the tray to light, switch to bottom-watering by adding water directly to the reservoir tray beneath the grow tray.
 This allows roots to drink from below, keeps the foliage dry (reducing mold risk), and produces a cleaner crop at harvest.
-For most varieties, the switch happens around day 3-5.
+For most varieties, the switch happens around day 3 to 5.

 How do I prepare coco coir bricks for microgreens?

 Coco coir typically comes in compressed bricks that need to be rehydrated before use.
-Place the brick in a large container or bucket and add warm water—most bricks will expand to roughly 5-7 times their compressed size.
+Place the brick in a large container or bucket and add warm water.
+Most bricks will expand to roughly 5 to 7 times their compressed size.
 Break up the brick as it absorbs water, working it with your hands until it reaches a consistent, fluffy texture with no dry clumps remaining.
 The ideal moisture level is like a wrung-out sponge: damp throughout but not dripping wet.

-One full-size brick typically fills 4-6 standard 10x20 trays depending on how deep you pack it.
+One full-size brick typically fills 4 to 6 standard 10x20 trays depending on how deep you pack it.
+We no longer sell coco coir, but you can find the coco coir we use on Amazon.

 What about burlap, biostrate, and terrafibre grow mats?